 - Happens sometimes on Transfur; the trope applies whenever a guy turns into a girl.
 Lampshaded by one artist in the description of an image.

 TGTF: guy > skunk lady.
 What do you do when you wake up one day to discover you've changed into a skunk girl?
 The squish test, obvs.

-Lampshaded when Fry has his head put back on his own body after spending several days on Amy's, he feels his own chest only to disappointedly say, "Aww."
+- Happens in "Put Your Head On My Shoulder" when Fry must spend few days with his head transplanted onto Amy's shoulder.
+Lampshaded when Fry has his head put back on his own body, he feels his own chest only to disappointedly say, "Aww."

 Professor: The femzoil must be sashaying girlishly into your processor.